 Martin & Mahalia

-Martin & Mahalia His words Her Song, written by Andrea Davis Pinkney illustrated by Brian Pinkney, this book shares the story of two inspiring civil rights activists.
-Dr. Martin Luther King Jr., and Mahalia Jackson.
+Martin & Mahalia His words Her Song, written by Andrea Davis Pinkney, illustrated by Brian Pinkney, this book shares the story of two inspiring civil rights activists.
+Dr. Martin Luther King Jr. and Mahalia Jackson.
 Almost everyone knows Dr. Martin Luther King Jr., but many may not have heard of Mahalia Jackson.
 This story shares both of their lives.
 At first, the stories are distinct, with an alternating pattern including dedicated spreads tracing their paths as gospel preacher and singer until their paths finally meet.
 The Montgomery bus boycott in 1955 was the turning point of the story, Martin and Mahalia forge a collaboration that takes them through Martin’s most famous speech, at the Lincoln Memorial.
-The text is written in a careful rhythmic pattern mirroring the two individuals’ impact.
+The text is written in a particular rhythmic pattern mirroring the two individuals’ impact.
 The pictures are bright and colorful and full of creative expression.

 George Washington Carver

-of Thee, I Sing A Letter to My Daughters
+Of Thee, I Sing: A Letter to My Daughters

 Ella Fitzgerald A Tale of a Vocal Virtuosa